 Also Check – Best Ski Boots Review

-This ski binding is available in three colors.
+This ski binding is available in three colors, so you can show off your fancy equipment along with your fancy skiing skills!.
 Weighing at 4.4 pounds, it can hold skiers who are less than 120 pounds.
 It has a DIN range of 4- 13.
 It has a Triple Pivot Elite 2 Toe System.
 It is constructed out of Stainless Steel which lasts longer.
 It also features a Height Adjustable AFD Gliding Plate which allows a precise release in spite of dirt, snow, and ice buildup.

 The type of AFD ensures perfect functionality for racing to junior or even for alpine touring.
 It can be used in all the mountains.
 It provides a greater adjustment range.
 Therefore this functions equally well with both Alpine and Touring soles.